Hoggate History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-The name is derived from when the Hoggate family lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+The ancestors of the name Hoggate date back to the Anglo-Saxon tribes of Britain.
+The name is derived from when the Hoggate family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Hoggate family

 The surname Hoggate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

 Alternatively, the place name could have come from the Old English word "hol" meaning "hollow" or "sunken" and the Old Norse "gata" or "road."

 Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.